Skip to main content

 Yes.
 An AuDHD test for adults is a comprehensive assessment that evaluates autism and ADHD together.
 It explores overlapping traits, executive functioning, sensory processing, and developmental history.
 This integrated approach is often the most efficient option when adults suspect both autism and ADHD may apply.

-👉 Schedule a consultation to explore whether an AuDHD test is right for you.
+👉 Schedule a free assessment consultation to explore whether an AuDHD test is right for you.

 Headshot of Dr. Julie Landry of NeuroSpark Health, specializing in autism, ADHD, and AuDHD assessments in most U.S. states.